 Payment methods

-Both platforms have a wide range of banking methods, but Surfshark won this round for having a stronger emphasis on cryptocurrency.
+Both platforms have a wide range of banking methods, with Surfshark having a strong emphasis on cryptocurrency.

 Customer support